FrancesCoronel/personal-website-v3/_posts/2015-01-30-adventures-with-aaai-2015.md

 Having reserved the Super Shuttle service the night before, I wake up early so I can check out and catch the shuttle at 8 am.

 The bill for the hotel comes out to *\$1086.75*. **Yikes**.
-As I’ve mentioned before, I’m just glad that I have that VSGC scholarship and a perfect eBay seller’s reputation…
+As I've mentioned before, I'm just glad that I have that VSGC scholarship and a perfect eBay seller's reputation…

-The man running the shuttle, who I find out later is Columbian because the other fellow he picked up from the Hyatt is also Columbian, doesn’t have a credit card scanner/device so I end up with a complimentary ride to the airport. **Win.**
+The man running the shuttle, who I find out later is Columbian because the other fellow he picked up from the Hyatt is also Columbian, doesn't have a credit card scanner/device so I end up with a complimentary ride to the airport. **Win.**

-We pick up a lady from another hotel, who is also Hispanic, and for the first time in a while, I’m surrounded by 3 Latinos.
-It’s about time.
+We pick up a lady from another hotel, who is also Hispanic, and for the first time in a while, I'm surrounded by 3 Latinos.
+It's about time.
 I had been expecting more Hispanics being in Austin and all.

 When I pull out my phone to check in, there are again some surprised